Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 6 part 3](images/question1_2_3_4_5_6_7_8_9_10_11_12_3.jpg)
 ![Question 6 part 4](images/question1_2_3_4_5_6_7_8_9_10_11_12_4.jpg)

-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
+- [x] 1.
+Go to VM.
+2. Diagnostic Settings.
+3. Enable it.
+4. Point to storage account.
+5. Under Logs check (Security > Audit Failure) is ticked.

 ### Please wait while the virtual machine loads.
 Once loaded, you may proceed to the lab section.
 This may take a few minutes, and the wait time will not be deducted from your overall test time.
 Use the following login credentials as needed: To enter your username, place your cursor in the Sign in box and click on the username below.
 To enter your password, place your cursor in the Enter password box and click on the password below.
 Azure Username: <admin@abc.com>.
 Azure Password: XXXXXXXX.
 The following information is for technical support purposes only: Lab Instance: 12345678.
 You need to configure Azure to allow RDP connections from the Internet to a virtual machine named VM1.
 The solution must minimize the attack surface of VM1.To complete this task, sign in to the Azure portal.
-To complete this task, sign in to the Azure portal.
 This task might take several minutes to complete.
 You can perform other tasks while the task completes.

 ![Question 7 part 1](images/question1_2_3_4_5_6_7_8_9_10_11_12_1.jpg)
 ![Question 7 part 2](images/question1_2_3_4_5_6_7_8_9_10_11_12_2.jpg)
 ![Question 7 part 3](images/question1_2_3_4_5_6_7_8_9_10_11_12_3.jpg)
 ![Question 7 part 4](images/question1_2_3_4_5_6_7_8_9_10_11_12_4.jpg)

-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
-- [ ] NO ANSWER.
+- [x] 1.
+Sign in to the Azure portal.
+2. In Virtual Machines, select VM1.
+3. In Settings, select Networking.
+4. In Inbound port rules, check whether the port for RDP is set correctly.
+The following is an example of the configuration: Priority: 300.
+Name: Port_3389.
+Port(Destination): 3389.
+Protocol: TCP.
+Source: Service Tag - Internet.
+Destinations: Any.
+Action: Allow.

 ### Please wait while the virtual machine loads.
 Once loaded, you may proceed to the lab section.
 This may take a few minutes, and the wait time will not be deducted from your overall test time.
 Use the following login credentials as needed: To enter your username, place your cursor in the Sign in box and click on the username below.
 To enter your password, place your cursor in the Enter password box and click on the password below.
 Azure Username: <admin@abc.com>.
 Azure Password: XXXXXXXX.
 The following information is for technical support purposes only: Lab Instance: 12345678.
 You need to add the network interface of a virtual machine named VM1 to an application security group named ASG1.
 To complete this task, sign in to the Azure portal.
 This task might take several minutes to complete.
 You can perform other tasks while the task completes.